Bayesian Optimization Algorithms for Accelerator Physics: Gaussian Process Modeling

 Incorporating a non-zero prior mean function $m(\mathbf{x})$ into a GP model re-incorporates an extra term ignored in Eq.~\ref{eq:posterior_mean}, producing posterior mean function values at the test points $X_*$

 with $K_y = K(X,X) + \sigma_\epsilon^2I$.
-For test points that are far away from previous measurements in parameter space ($K(X_*, X) \rightarrow 0$), the posterior mean function values $\mathbf{f_*}$ is equal to the prior mean values at the test points $\mathbf{m}(X_*)$.
+For test points that are far away from previous measurements in parameter space ($K(X_*, X) \rightarrow 0$), the posterior mean function values $\mathbf{f_*}$ are equal to the prior mean values at the test points $\mathbf{m}(X_*)$.
 This effect is illustrated in Fig.~\ref{fig:prior_mean_example}, where the mean of the posterior distribution reverts back to the prior mean as the distance between test points and training data increases.
 Thus, if the prior mean function accurately predicts the objective function, the GP model can make similarly accurate predictions of the objective without any data.
 Conversely, if portions of the prior mean incorrectly make predictions, the posterior predictions of the GP model will reflect updated values from training data.
 In this way, the GP can be interpreted to only model the difference to the prior mean function $m(\mathbf{x})$ instead of the full objective.

 A custom mean function can be parameterized in a number of different ways, with the only requirement being that it maps parameter values to function values.
 For example, prior mean functions can be analytic functions, surrogate models, or even full particle dynamics simulations.
-However, for the best performance in the context of BO, prior mean functions should be differentiable (i.e.\ support backwards automatic differentiation) and relatively inexpensive to evaluate, as many evaluations of the prior mean will be done during acquisition function optimization (see Sec.~\ref{sec:acq_opt} for details).
+However, for the best performance in the context of BO, prior mean functions should be differentiable (i.e.\ support backwards automatic differentiation) and relatively inexpensive to evaluate.
+These attributes allow the acquisition function to be quickly optimized to find the next measurement point (see Sec.~\ref{sec:acq_opt} for details).